clairempr/clairempr.github.io/blog/input/pages/test-conditionals-in-django-settings.md

-# Testing Conditionals in the Django Settings File
+_story_title Testing Conditionals in the Django Settings File

-#### Testing conditionals in the Django settings file
+_story_list_title Testing conditionals in the Django settings file

-## Posted Feb.
+_date_posted Posted Feb.
 25, 2022

 I have an old Django project where I'm working on achieving 100% unit test coverage to prepare for a major overhaul, so I find myself writing unit tests for the sorts of things that Django developers might not normally get around to.
 Recently I was struggling to test a situation in my Django settings file where I have GeoDjango-related settings that are different for Windows than they are for Linux.
 I run the application under Docker myself, so it's always Linux, but I wanted to leave these settings intact for now.